 Rice husk charcoal is formed by insufficient combustion of rice husk when heated to below its ignition temperature.
 Rice husk is the outermost part of the rice seed which is a hard layer and a waste material from rice milling.
 Therefore, the raw materials for producing rice husk charcoal are abundant and low in cost.
-The production of rice husk charcoal is a low-cost and high-yield business.
+Making rice husk charcoal is a low-cost and high-yield business.

-There are two ways to make charcoal from rice husks, one is to directly carbonize it into charcoal through a carbonization furnace, and the other is to first make a shaped rod and then carbonize it into charcoal.
-Here we will introduce these two methods separately.
+There are two ways of making charcoal from rice husk, one is directly carbonizing rice husk into charcoal through a carbonization furnace, and then compressing the rice husk charcoal into briquettes.
+The other is to compress rice husk into briquettes first by the rice husk briquette machine, then carbonize the rice husk briquettes into charcoal.
+Here we will introduce these two rice husk charcoal-making processes separately.

 - In industry, rice husk charcoal can be used as a thermal insulation material for steel production, and it can also be used as a raw material for steelmaking auxiliary materials.

 - In agriculture, it can be used as fertilizer and soil improvement for the cultivation of vegetables, flowers, seedlings, fruit trees, and other crops.